ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-The `.join` may be familiar to users of `.flatten` in the stdlib, it takes a
-nested context and squashes it into one.

 Pembaca budiman yang biasa menggunakan fungsi `.flatten` dari pustaka standar
 mungkin akan merasa familiar dengan fungsi `.join`. `.join` menerima sebuah
 konteks yang berlapis dan meratakan lapisan lapisan tadi menjadi satu.

-Derived combinators are introduced for `.ap` and `.apply2` that require
-consistency with `.bind`.
-We will see later that this law has consequences for
-parallelisation strategies.

 Untuk kombinator turunan yang ada pada kelas tipe ini, pembaca budiman mendapatkan
 `.ap` dan `.apply2` yang mempunyai batasan untuk selalu berkesesuaian dengan `.bind`.
 Pada nantinya, kita akan menyaksikan bahwa hukum ini berpengaruh besar dalam
 strategi paralelisasi.

-`mproduct` is like `Functor.fproduct` and pairs the function's input
-with its output, inside the `F`.

 Sebagaimana halnya dengan `Functor.fproduct`, `mproduct` juga memasangkan
 masukan dan keluaran dari fungsi tersebut di dalam `F`.

-`ifM` is a way to construct a conditional data structure or effect:

 Bilamana `if` merupakan konstruk kondisional, `ifM` merupakan konstruk
 kondisional yang menerima struktur data atau operasi dengan efek: